oSoWoSo/disroot-howto/vagrant/README.md

 vagrant up howto_disroot_lan
 ```

-**Congratulations!** You should now have a fully functioning Apache+GRAV server running locally in a VirtualBox-hosted VM managed by Vagrant.
+**Congratulations!** You should now have a fully functioning Nginx + GRAV server running locally in a VirtualBox-hosted VM managed by Vagrant.

 Next time you want to run Vagrant simply use the commands